- What Types of Texts Does Navy Federal Send?

 - Do forward spam and scam texts to 7726 (SPAM), doing so alerts your carrier to investigate further.

-- Do block the phone numbers it was sent through.
+- Do block the phone numbers it was sent through (and block incoming spam texts if you don't already).

 - Don't trust a familiar area code or the number that pops up on your text.
 Scammers are able to spoof real phone numbers (such as Navy Federal’s customer service number) to trick people into thinking it’s a legitimate text.